Lastenausgleich

-Lastenausgleich ("Burden Equalization") was the post-World War II program and law to recompense Germans for damages incurred during the war.
+' was the post-World War II program and law to recompense Germans, at least in part, for damages incurred during the war.

 Background

-Between 1939 and 1948, millions of Germans had lost most or all of their property due to bombings from Allied attacks or expulsion from their homes outside of Germany; others lost all their wealth due to currency reform.
-More than ten million Germans had been expelled from Eastern Europe alone.
-Those impoverished by or from the war argued for a Lastenausgleich: that West Germany must equally divide the burden of the war by confiscating 50% or more of the surviving wealth from those "undamaged" by the war and redistribute it among the war-damaged, restoring the pre-war distribution of wealth and, by extension, moral order.
+Between 1939 and 1948, millions of Germans lost most or all of their property due to bombings from Allied attacks or expulsion from their homes; others lost all their wealth due to currency reform.
+More than ten million Germans were expelled from Eastern Europe alone.
+Those impoverished by or from the war argued for a : that West Germany must equally divide the burden of the war by confiscating 50% or more of the surviving wealth from those "undamaged" by the war and redistribute it among the war-damaged, restoring the pre-war distribution of wealth and, by extension, moral order.

 Arguments

-Proponents of a Lastenausgleich argued that all Germans constituted a "community of risk" who had fought the war together, would have enjoyed victory together, and therefore should experience defeat together.
-August Haußleiter, a politician with the Christian Social Union (CSU), argued that a Laustenausgleich would create a new social order and would return the social society that property ownership that failed to provide.
+Proponents of a reasoned that all Germans constituted a "community of risk" who had fought the war together, would have enjoyed victory together, and therefore should experience defeat together.
+August Haußleiter, a politician with the Christian Social Union (CSU), argued that a would create a new social order and would return the social society that property ownership that failed to provide.
 The left-wing of the CSU argued that the war-damaged had suffered undeserved and unusual treatment that raised their concerns of a higher status than the typical welfare-seeker.

 Politicians of communist East Germany were not compelled by these arguments.
-They argued that all Germans were human beings but that the war-damaged did not have any special claims to a Lastenausgleich or rights beyond that of any East German citizen.
+They argued that all Germans were human beings but that the war-damaged did not have any special claims to a or rights beyond that of any East German citizen.

-The Finnish law of 1945 that made restitution to Karelians was the only case law studied in preparation for the Laustenausgleich law enactment.
+The Finnish law of 1945 that made restitution to Karelians was the only case law studied in preparation for the law enactment.